infinyte7/ocloze/README.md

 7. Repeat to create more cloze
 8. Finally, Click download button to export deck

-## Auto generate cloze for list items in five steps
+## Auto generate cloze for list items
 1. Paste list with item per line in ```Original``` field
 2. Click ```Generate``` button to generate cloze
 3. Click ```Add``` button to add generated cloze to list